Poisoning the Inner Prediction Logic of Graph Neural Networks for Clean-Label Backdoor Attacks: Additional Analysis on Generalizability under Challenge Settings

 We illustrate the results across four graphs with respect to ASR and clean accuracy(\%) of our method in Fig.~\ref{fig:append-nf} with different noise levels and feature partials.
 From the figures, we have the following key findings:

-\begin{itemize}[leftmargin=*] \item Increasing the feature perturbation level consistently degrades both ASR and clean accuracy across all four datasets.
+\begin{itemize}[leftmargin=*,itemsep=2pt,topsep=2pt,parsep=2pt,partopsep=2pt] \item Increasing the feature perturbation level consistently degrades both ASR and clean accuracy across all four datasets.
 Our method retains high ASR, showing that logic poisoning remains effective even when feature quality deteriorates. \item NF mainly affects the GNN's clean accuracy, while PAF has a more significant impact on the ASR.
 It is consistent with the label noisy analysis, indicating that noise primarily affects GNN performance rather than logic poisoning. \end{itemize}